johndoe31415/x509sak/README.md

                         this can have undesired side effects when no root certificates are found at all (the partial chain will then consist of only the leaf certificate itself).
+  --dont-trust-crtfile  When there's multiple certificates in the given
+                        crtfile in PEM format, they're by default all added to the truststore.
+With this option, only the leaf cert is taken from the crtfile and they're not added to the trusted pool.
   --outform {rootonly,intermediates,fullchain,all-except-root,multifile}
                         Specifies what to write into the output file.
 Possible options are rootonly, intermediates, fullchain, all-